yusufOcakoglu/Deciding_the_MVP/README.md

-# Wallet vs. Identity: A Data-Driven Analysis of the Rise of Far Right in Europe
-*I am Yusuf Ocakoglu.
-I have a keen interest in European politics and I've been watching European politics videos frequently(e.g.49W Youtube Channel).
-Recently, Europe has been experiencing a significant political shift with the rise of far-right and populist parties (e.g., AfD in Germany, RN in France).
-While political commentators often debate whether this shift is driven by cultural anxiety (migration) or economic hardship (cost of living), there is rarely a data-backed consensus on which factor is the primary driver.*

-*Therefore, I have decided to chose a claim to investigate for my DSA 210 project: "Do specific economic pain points, like housing and food costs, predict the rise of far right parties better than migration numbers?"*

-# Hypothesis (My Claim)
-•	**Null Hypothesis:** *There is no statistically significant difference in predictive power between general macro-economic indicators (like GDP) or demographic factors (migration numbers) and specific cost-of-living metrics (Housing/Food prices) when predicting the rise of populist party votes.*

-•	**Alternative Hypothesis:** *Specific "kitchen table" economic metrics—specifically Housing Cost Indices and Food Inflation—are significantly stronger predictors of populist party polling numbers than general migration statistics or broad GDP growth.*

-________________________________________
-# Data Source and Collection Plan
-*To test my hypothesis, I will need to collect and combine several public datasets.
-As per the project guidelines, I will enrich a primary public dataset with other data sources.*

-•	**Source:** *Data will be sourced from Politico.eu, Eurostat, and UNHCR/Eurostat Migration Databases.
-I will be dealing with three distinct datasets to create a unified time-series analysis.*

-•	**Collection Method:**  *I will perform a hybrid of API usage and web scraping using Python libraries (eurostat).
-My plan is to aggregate data for key European countries (Germany, France, Italy) over the last 5-10 years.*

- **1. Primary Data (Target Variable):** *The "Poll of Polls" data for specific European countries.
-This tracks the daily/weekly voting intention for political parties.*
- Source: Politico Europe (Scraping/JSON extraction).

- **2. Enrichment Data 1 (Economic Stressors):** *Harmonised Index of Consumer Prices (HICP) with a focus on specific sub-indices: Food and Housing/Utilities.*
- Source: Eurostat API.

-**3. Enrichment Data 2 (Demographics):** *Asylum applicant numbers and migration statistics.*
- Source: Eurostat/UNHCR.

-•	**Data Preparation Plan:** *I will enrich the political polling data by merging it with the monthly economic and migration indices based on date and country codes.
-This will create a master dataframe suitable for time-series regression.*

-________________________________________
-# Questions I Plan to Address
-•	*Is the "Cost of Living" the real driver?
-Do spikes in the Housing Price Index correlate more strongly with populist polling surges than spikes in migration numbers?*

-•	*s there a time lag?
-How long does it take for a jump in food inflation to reflect in political polling numbers? (e.g., does the reaction happen instantly or 3 months later?)*

-•	*Does the "Economy" matter more than "Culture"?
-When comparing the feature importance of economic variables vs. demographic variables, which one holds more statistical weight in predicting the target variable?*

-________________________________________
-# Analysis Focus

-•	*My initial analysis will involve Exploratory Data Analysis (EDA) to visualize the trends of inflation, migration, and political polling on the same timeline.*

-•	*I plan to use correlation matrices and time-series visualization to identify potential "breaking points" where economic stress triggered political shifts.*
-________________________________________
-# ML Modeling Plan

-•	**Objective:**
-*To build a Multiple Regression Model (or a Time-Series Regressor) that predicts the polling percentage of a populist party based on the independent economic and social variables.*

-•	**Model:**
-*This step will be evaluated after some progress through the project.*

-# Limitations and Future Work:
-  ## Limitations:
-   *An expected limitation is the inability to quantify media narratives and political charisma.
-A sudden scandal involving a politician or a viral news story can shift votes regardless of the economic situation, which is difficult to capture in a purely numerical dataset.*
-  ## Future Work:
-   *To address the missing "narrative" aspect, future work could involve scraping news headlines from major European outlets to perform Sentiment Analysis.
-This would allow the model to account for the "public mood" driven by media, not just raw economic numbers.
-For now, this exceeds the scope of the current project timeline.*
+# Wallet vs. Passion: A Data-Driven Analysis of the "Escapism" Effect in Turkish Football

+I am **Yusuf Ocakoglu**.
+Living in Turkey, I witness the economic challenges, high inflation, and the rising cost of living firsthand every day.
+Normally, when the economy gets tough and money becomes tight, the first thing people cut from their budget is entertainment and luxury expenses.

+However, as a football fan, I have noticed something surprising: **Even though the economy is struggling and ticket prices are skyrocketing, football stadiums in Turkey are fuller than ever.** This observation goes against basic logic—why do people keep spending money on football when they are trying to save?
+This led me to the idea of **"Escapism"**—maybe people are flocking to stadiums not in spite of the crisis, but *because* of it, using football as a psychological escape.

+For my DSA 210 project, I want to test this observation with data: **Is football a luxury that people give up during crises, or is it a sanctuary that they cling to even more?**

+### Hypothesis (My Claim)

+* **Null Hypothesis ($H_0$):** There is a negative correlation between economic distress (High Inflation, High Unemployment) and stadium attendance. (i.e., As the economy gets worse, people stop going to matches to save money).
+* **Alternative Hypothesis ($H_1$):** Stadium attendance remains stable or even increases during economic downturns, supporting the "Escapism" theory.
+This suggests that for Turkish people, football is a psychological necessity rather than just entertainment.

+### Data Source and Collection Plan

+To test this, I will combine football data with economic indicators covering the last **10 football seasons (2014-2024)**.

+* **Source:** I will use **Transfermarkt** for football stats, **TÜİK (Turkish Statistical Institute)** for economic data, and internet archives for historical ticket prices.
+* **Collection Method:** I will use Python (BeautifulSoup) to scrape football data and download official economic datasets directly.

+**1. Primary Data (Target Variable): Süper Lig Attendance**
+* **What:** Average number of fans per game and stadium fill rates (%).
+* **Source:** Transfermarkt (Web Scraping).

+**2. Enrichment Data 1 (Economic Stressors): The Economy**
+* **What:** Monthly Inflation Rate (CPI), USD/TRY Exchange Rate, and Unemployment Rate.
+* **Source:** TÜİK (TurkStat) and EVDS (Central Bank of Turkey).

+**3. Enrichment Data 2 (Cost of Entry): Ticket Prices**
+* **What:** Historical Passolig card fees and minimum season ticket prices for major teams.
+* **Source:** Internet Archives (Wayback Machine) and News Search (Manual Entry).

+**Data Preparation:** I will merge the weekly/yearly match data with the monthly economic data to see how they interact over time.

+### Questions I Plan to Address

+* **Is Football "Crisis-Proof"?** Does high inflation actually stop fans from going to the stadium?
+* **Is there a Delay?** If the Dollar/TL exchange rate spikes today, does the stadium attendance drop immediately, or does it take a few months to show?
+* **Big Teams vs. Others:** Is this "Escapism" effect valid only for big clubs (Galatasaray, Fenerbahçe, Beşiktaş) or does it apply to all teams?
+* **Purchasing Power:** How much harder has it become to buy a ticket compared to the minimum wage over the last 10 years?

+### Analysis Focus

+* I will start with **Exploratory Data Analysis (EDA)** to plot the "Economic Crisis" and "Stadium Fullness" on the same graph to see if they move together or in opposite directions.
+* I will use **Time-Series Visualizations** to spot specific moments (like the 2018 or 2021 currency shocks) and see how the fans reacted.

+### ML Modeling Plan

+* **Objective:** To build a model that tries to predict the "Average Attendance" based on the economic situation of the country.
+* **Model:** I plan to use **Linear Regression** to see which economic factor (Inflation?
+Dollar?
+Unemployment?) has the biggest impact on whether people go to the match or not.

+### Limitations and Future Work

+**Limitations:**
+It is hard to separate the "Economic Effect" from the "Team Success Effect."
+A team playing for the championship will always have a full stadium, regardless of the economy.
+My model might struggle to distinguish between a "rich fan" and a "passionate fan."

+**Future Work:**
+In the future, I could add a "Team Performance" score to the data to filter out the success factor.
+Also, analyzing social media (Twitter) sentiment during matches could help confirm if people are using football to vent their frustration.